Latest Glastonbury forecast as festival grows closer

 While the festival is taking place later this month, weather experts have already predicted what the weather is likely to be like in Worthy Farm during the five-day event.

-Wednesday 22 June will reportedly have sunny intervals, with a temperature of up to 25 degrees.
+Wednesday 22 June will be mostly sunny and “delightful”, with temperatures of up to 23 degrees.

-Thursday 23 June is forcasted to be mostly the same as the day before, with a temperature of up to 23 degrees.
+Thursday 23 June is forcasted to be mostly pleasant, with an afternoon thunderstorm in spots and temperature of up to 22 degrees.

-Friday 24 June will feature light rain with minimal sun.
-The temperature will drop to 19 degrees.
+Friday 24 June will feature a passing shower or two, with the peak temperature dropping to 18 degrees.

-Saturday 25 June will see the sun return, despite the temperature dropping again to 18 degrees.
+Saturday 25 June will be mostly cloudy with showers of rain, and the temperature will be around 16 degrees.

-Sunday 26 June will remain sunny with a moderate breeze, and the temperature sticking at 18 degrees.
+Sunday 26 June is forecasted to be cloudy with a bit of rain and temperatures up to 17 degrees.

 This list will be updated as and when more accurate forecasts are available.